 I soap my screws, they go in much easier that way.
 Even then sometimes they squeeaal.
 If that happens to you, back it out slightly and push it in again.
 Sometimes you might have to do that twice.

 This is the stand.

-This is all I had left of the length of crown molding Mary sent.
+This is all I had left of the length of crown molding I used.
 I was a little stressed.
 There was NO room for error here.

 I cleaned the windows and scraped all the years of paint off.

-I also removed the MASSIVE amounts of putty on window #2.
+While removing MASSIVE amounts of putty on window #2 I had a little accident.
 OOOPS!
 I pressed a little too hard near one of the points and one of the panes cracked.
 You can see how to cut a new pane in my post How To Cut Glass

 I taped the windows so I could paint them.
 You’ll see the second from the bottom pane is NOT taped.
 Well, it has a piece of tape on it to keep it from breaking completely.
 That’s the one I had to replace.

 Here is one of the cabinets after 4-5 coats of primer and two coats of flat white paint.
 I added shelves that lined up with the panes of the glass.
 That really makes a big difference in the end product.